 In the UK the Satria GTi retailed at £14,500.
 In the Australian market, the GTi retailed for between $28,990 (according to Motor Magazine of April 2002) and $26,990 (based on numerous Wheels magazines from 2004 – 2005).

 We have not been able to confirm total production numbers for the Proton Satria GTi.
 The only record of sales we have seen is confirmation that 160 units were sold in the UK market in the first 6-months after launch.
 Based on some forum discussion, we make a (guess) that export markets (UK & Australia in particular) would have received around 5,000 GTis in total.
-Presumably the Malaysian domestic market was much larger, given that there seem to be a many GTis available on Malaysian car sale sites.
-Conversely, looking on sales sites in Australia and the UK, numbers are really dwindling, and most ads are just for parts.
+Presumably the Malaysian domestic market was much larger, given that there seem to be many GTis available on Malaysian car sale websites at the time of writing this guide.
+Conversely, looking on sales sites in Australia and the UK, numbers are really dwindling, and most ads are parts only.

-A body kit was designed and fitted by Lotus for better aerodynamics.
+A body kit was designed and fitted by Lotus to achieve better aerodynamics.
 Features included:

-We have sighted several inconsistencies and changes with the GTis badging based on different years and in different markets.
-Some of our observations include:
+We have sighted several inconsistencies and changes with the GTis badging based on observing cars from different years and in different markets.
+We note the following badging observed on various cars:

 Engine and performance specs:

 Mitsubishi Motor Co ECU (MMC ECU) vs Siemens VDO ECU

 One of the most confusing topics we discovered when researching the GTi is the ECU, and the changes that were made throughout production.
 There appears to be a big preference for the earlier MMC ECU cars, which have more power, higher top speed, and are supposedly more tuneable.
 Below we have summarised the difference between the ECUs based on our review of forum discussion, which will hopefully assist enthusiasts in understanding why there is so much talk about the ECU changes in the GTi.

 1. MMC ECU